 Well, there are a couple of reasons:

-- Financial: One is better than none, even if two is better than one.
+- Financial: One is better than none, even if two are better than one.
 So if one is all you can afford, it’s better than nothing.

 - You still have great hearing in one ear: If only one of your ears needs a hearing aid, then you might be best served by having a hearing aid in just one ear–but it’s definitely something you should talk to your hearing professional about (having one better ear is not the same as having one good ear).